ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Monitoring Your Workload
 ========================

-This section helps you debug and monitor the execution of your Ray Data :class:`~ray.data.Dataset` by viewing the:
+This section helps you debug and monitor the execution of your :class:`~ray.data.Dataset` by viewing the:

-* Ray dashboard job detail page
+* Ray Data overview :ref:`Ray Data Overview`
-* Ray dashboard metrics
+* Ray dashboard metrics :ref:`Ray Dashboard Metrics`
-* Ray Data logs
+* Ray Data logs :ref:`Ray Data Logs`

 Ray Data Dashboard
 ------------------